-- 9. Turn Water Pump switch OFF. - 10.
-Turn the Winterization valve so it points toward the waterline connected to the water pump.
-(This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump).

-11. Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects or debris when not in use.
+- 9. Turn water pump switch off. - 10.
+Turn the winterization valve so it points toward the waterline to the pump.
+This will stop the flow from the siphon tube and revert the tank line flow to the pump. - 11.
+Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects and debris when not in use.